gluster/gluster-kubernetes/docs/design/tls-security.md

 ### External Gluster configuration
-For Gluster servers that run outside of the containerized environment, the administrator is responsible for manually generating and installing the key, pem, ca, and secure-access files.
+For Gluster servers that run outside of the containerized environment, the administrator is responsible for generating and installing the key, pem, ca, and secure-access files.
 This is no different than in a traditional deployment of Gluster.